CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/PPS.md

 ## <h>nv set platform pulse-per-second in timestamp-correction</h>

-Sets the value, in nanoseconds, to add to each PPS time stamp.
+Sets the value, in nanoseconds, to add to each PPS timestamp.
 You can set a value between -1000000000 and 1000000000.
 The default value is 0.

 ### Version History